 Almost any plant or tree in your yard has a variety of insect life that would make a tasty fish meal.
 Small soft-bodied insects are suitable for virtually all fish.
 Cichlids enjoy larger hard-shelled insects, such as small beetles.
 Use a small brush to gently brush the insect off the plant and into a jar with a little water in the bottom.
 If the insect clings to the brush, dip it in water to dislodge it.
 Once you have a nice collection, swirl the water in the jar to dislodge the insects from the sides, and pour it right into the aquarium.

 Yes, look at your sidewalks, those ants are tasty morsels for your fish.
 Place a small piece of ripe fruit in a clean jar tipped on its side (a plastic peanut butter or mayonnaise jar works well).
 Once the fruit is covered with ants, pick up the jar and add enough water to cover the fruit.
 Cap the jar and swirl it gently to wash the ants off the fruit.
 Remove the fruit and pour the water with the ants into the tank.
 If you are fortunate enough to locate an ant nest, scoop up the eggs and feed those to your fish as well.
-The eggs are nutrition packed, and your fish will gobble them up like candy.
+The eggs are nutrient-packed, and your fish will gobble them up like candy.